greg-randall/sitemap-compare/README.md

 - **Too Many Pages**: Limit the crawl with `--max-pages`
 - **Memory Issues**: Reduce the number of workers and max pages
 - **Connection Errors**: The tool implements exponential backoff, but you might need to run it again if a site has strict rate limiting
+- **Access Denied**: Some sites may block automated crawling; consider using a VPN or proxy
+- **Hidden Content Not Found**: Try increasing `--max-pages` as hidden content is often deeper in the site structure

+## Ethical Considerations

+This tool is intended for legitimate security research, SEO analysis, and website auditing.
+Always:

+1. Respect robots.txt directives
+2. Use reasonable crawl rates to avoid overloading servers
+3. Obtain permission before extensively crawling websites you don't own
+4. Don't use discovered information for malicious purposes
+5. Report security vulnerabilities responsibly if discovered

 ## License